 Can you relate?

-After years of patience while saving up the money and, finally, setting aside the time, we decided to renovate our entire main floor at once.
+After years of patience while saving up the money, and finally setting aside the time, we decided to renovate our entire main floor at once.

 This included our entryway, powder room, living room, laundry room, kitchen and staircase.
 We figured we may as well live through the mess once rather than room by room.
 (In retrospect, we really didn’t know the chaos we were getting ourselves into, but it’s all over now and we survived to tell about it!)

-Shaker Style Trim
+Shaker Style Trim Details

 Keeping trim styles consistent throughout a home helps to create good flow.
 Be sure to consider door trim, window trim, baseboard trim and possibly crown moulding when you’re planning your own renovation, whether it’s all at once or room-by-room.

 As part of our design plan, we increased the size of our baseboards and window casings too.
-See sources at the bottom of the post for measurements.

 These kinds of small tweaks freshen up a space and elevate it to new heights.
 Quite often, it’s these simple details that end up yielding the best return on investment.

-I love how the shaker baseboard trim pops against the white oak hardwood floor, as well as the Brazilian slate tile floor we installed in the entryway, powder room and laundry room.
+I love how the shaker style baseboard trim pops against the white oak hardwood floor, as well as the Brazilian slate tile floor we installed in the entryway, powder room and laundry room.
 It’s the contrast I was looking for.

 And those shaker style interior doors are simple, yet beautiful.